d1amondb0t/IFT-6759-AP-DRAG_Augmentation/README.md

 The list of arguments of the configuration file:
 - `--seed`: seed
 - `--data_name`: name of the fraud detection dataset (available datasets are YelpChi(`yelp`) and Amazon_new(`amazon_new`))
+- `--raw_dir`: the directory of the datasets
+- `--sample`: the number of elements to sample from the original dataset for training
+- `--multi_relation`: whether to use the original multi-relation graph structure.
+If set to False, the graph is converted to a homogeneous graph
 - `--n_head`: a list consisting of the number of heads for each DRAGConv layer $N_{\alpha}$
 - `--n_head_agg`: a list consisting of the number of heads for aggregation from different relations $N_{\gamma}$ and layers $N_{\beta}$
 - `--train_ratio`: train ratio